OpenDZ/courses/tixxdz/linuxdz/Boot-process-derja.md

         Press combo key 'Alt+SysRq+r'
 ```

-  - Will attempt to sync all mounted filesystems, flushes cache to disk and perform an Emergency Sync `Emergency Sync complete` - combo keyboard `Alt+SysRq+s` or:
+  - Will attempt to sync all mounted filesystems, flushes cache to disk and perform an Emergency Sync you have to see `Emergency Sync complete` - combo keyboard `Alt+SysRq+s` or:
 ```bash
         # echo s > /proc/sysrq-trigger
 ```